leu3/README/README.md

 👋 Hello, world!

-I'm [Your Name], a passionate software developer and technology enthusiast.
+I'm Banu, a passionate software developer and technology enthusiast.
 Welcome to my GitHub profile!

 🚀 About Me
 I thrive on turning ideas into functional and elegant software solutions.
 With [X] years of experience in the industry, I have developed a strong foundation in solidity, C++, Rust.
 I'm constantly exploring new technologies and frameworks to expand my skill set and stay at the forefront of innovation.